vapurv/Movie-recommender-system/README.md

 * Building and training of model done on Google collab.
 * No need to install all these dependencies on system.
-* [Please click here to go on google collab home page] (https://colab.research.google.com/notebooks/intro.ipynb#recent=true)
+* Please click here to go on google collab home page. [https://colab.research.google.com/notebooks/intro.ipynb#recent=true]